mralavi20/mralavi20.github.io/_pages/about.md

   - /about.html
 ---

-I am Mohammadreza Alavi, computer engineering B.Sc. student at University of Teharan
+I am Mohammadreza Alavi, computer engineering B.Sc. student at University of Teharan.
+I started learning programming in high school and I am very intersted in programming and Computer Science.